cboulanger/ehrlich-bibliometrie/readme.md

   data dumps which can be imported into the Neo4J Graph database v4.4.
 - The data obtained from the Web of Science cannot be shared due to legal reasons.
 - The same applies to the fulltexts of the ZfRsoz and the JLS, which you will have to download and convert to text files yourself, if you want to run the corpus analyses.

+## Acknowledgements

+- Data from the Web of Science and from OpenAlex has been provided by the German Competence Network for Bibliometrics funded by the Federal Ministry of Education and Research (Grant: 16WIK2101A)
+- I would like to acknowledge the contribution of student assistants at the Max Planck Institute for Legal History and Legal Theory, in particular Lisa-Marie Esselmann, Daniel Fejzo, and Fabian Reinold, who created training data for the citation extraction model by annotating source texts.